-1. At the command prompt on the client, as root, promote and clone the dev-sles15-sp5pool-x86_64 channel to a new testing channel:
+1. At the command prompt on the client, as root, promote and clone the dev-sles15-sp6-pool-x86_64 channel to a new testing channel:

 '''

-spacewalk-manage-channel-lifecycle --promote -c dev-sles15-sp5-poolx86_64
+spacewalk-manage-channel-lifecycle --promote -c dev-sles15-sp6-pool-x86_64

 '''

-- In the Uyuni Web UI, select the client from Systems > Overview, and navigate to the Software > Software Channels tab. - 3.
-Check the new test-sles15-sp5-pool-x86_64 custom channel to change the base channel, and check both corresponding live patching child channels. - 4.
-Click [Next], confirm that the details are correct, and click [Confirm] to save the changes.
+- 2. In the Uyuni Web UI, select the client from Systems > Overview, and navigate to the Software > Software Channels tab. - 3.
+Check the new test-sles15-sp6-pool-x86_64 custom channel to change the base channel, and check both corresponding live patching child channels. - 4.
+Click Next, confirm that the details are correct, and click Confirm to save the changes.